waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Secondary:** Find a rematch with Camper Todd on Route 34.
 *   **Tertiary:** Retrieve the Rare Candy from Route 27 after clearing bag space.

-# Current Objective: Leaving Home
+# Current Objective: Cherrygrove Detour
-*   **Situation:** After being blocked from using FLY, a scripted event warped me back to my house and forced a dialogue with Mom.
-*   **Immediate Goal:** Exit the house and proceed to Goldenrod City.
-*   **Hypothesis:** The warp at (7, 7) is non-functional.
-The warp at (6, 7) should work.
-*   **Plan:**
-    1. Move to tile (6, 7) to attempt to trigger the warp.
-    2. If successful, fly to Goldenrod City.
+*   **Situation:** Unexpectedly warped to Cherrygrove City (29, 4) after attempting to use FLY from New Bark Town.
+Now on Pokecenter2F.
+*   **Immediate Goal:** Investigate the reason for this scripted event, starting with the Pokémon Center's second floor.
+*   **Hypothesis:** The event trigger is on the second floor, likely involving the Link Receptionist.

 # Game Systems & Tools
 *   **`bfs_pathfinder` Tool:**
-    *   **Status:** Fully operational.
-The refined logic correctly handles unseen tiles and pathing to the map edge.
+    *   **Status:** Needs fixing.
+The current logic does not correctly identify all impassable tiles, leading to pathing errors.
+Will be updated this turn.
 *   **`strategy_advisor` Agent:** Its system prompt was refined to forbid suggesting fainting.
 Needs to be tested to confirm the fix.
 *   **Future Agent Idea:** An `exploration_planner` agent could analyze the map's seen/unseen tiles to suggest the most efficient exploration targets.